 Jennifer Edwards, General Manager

-Jennifer has been with the Falmouth Road Race since 2011 as part of the Dave McGillivray Sports Enterprises, Inc. (DMSE) team.
-She is also the Hydration Station Coordinator for the B.A.A.
-Boston Marathon and the Programming Coordinator for the Runner’s World Half Marathon & Festival in Bethlehem, PA.
+Jennifer has been with the Falmouth Road Race since 2011 as part of the DMSE Sports team.
+As Director of Special Projects with DMSE, she is the Hydration Station Coordinator for the B.A.A.
+Boston Marathon, and the registration manager for the lululemon San Diego 10K.
 A graduate of UMASS Amherst with a master’s degree in Speech-Language Pathology, she worked in the healthcare field for over 15 years before transitioning to the running industry.
 A former high school track and XC runner, she enjoyed coaching high school athletes when she lived in CT.
-Jennifer is an active member of the community serving as Vice Chair on the Falmouth Chamber of Commerce board of directors, as part of the Falmouth Band Parents, as a volunteer for Falmouth Volunteers in Public Schools (VIPS), and as a former member of the Falmouth Walk and the Heroes in Transition Ruck4HIT Committee.
-She enjoys all aspects of life in Falmouth with her 15-year old son.
+Jennifer is an active member of the community serving on the Falmouth Chamber of Commerce board of directors, as part of the Falmouth Band Parents, as a volunteer for Falmouth Volunteers in Public Schools (VIPS), and as a former member of the Falmouth Walk and the Heroes in Transition Ruck4HIT Committees.
+She enjoys all aspects of life in Falmouth with her 16-year old son.

 Matt Auger, Race Operations Manager